equatorial-guinea-spanish

 One key difference between Equatoguinean and other types of Spanish is pronunciation.

-Equatoguinean Spanish has some unique variations in pronunciation.
-For instance, s at the end of a syllable or word is usually strongly pronounced, but it is also sometimes omitted altogether.
+For instance, an s at the end of a syllable or word is usually strongly pronounced, but is sometimes omitted altogether.
 Additionally, d can sound like r and there is usually no distinction between r and rr.

-Because of the linguistic diversity in Equatorial Guinea, these pronunciation guidelines can vary a good deal between speakers and can be influenced by the pronunciation rules in a speaker’s native language.
+Because of the linguistic diversity in Equatorial Guinea, pronunciation guidelines can also vary a great deal and can be influenced by the pronunciation rules of a given speaker’s native language.

 This is thought to stem from the fact that Spaniards in Equatorial Guinea often expected to be addressed by locals as usted but addressed locals with tú and the associated verb tenses.

-Prepositions may be used interchangeably or omitted altogether.
+5. Prepositions may be used interchangeably or omitted altogether

 De (from), a (to) and en (in) are most notably subject to this rule.
 While using them interchangeably is more common, they are sometimes omitted.